lebao3105/Swifile-FileManager/README.md

 Currently as this is not confirmed to work with SparkCode yet, as the new C++ helper came along with support for them in SparkCode, also new features, also nobody try it yet (as far as we know).

-You can try packing the source code to a ZIP with the right structure that fits Frida, import it.
+You can try packing the source code to an archive with the right structure that fits Frida, import it.

 ## Screenshots